-Written submissions or observations are now invited with respect to the draft South Western River Basin Management Plan, associated Environmental Report and Habitats Directive Assessment.
-Written submissions should be forwarded for the attention of Mr. Seán O'Breasail on or before 22nd June 2009 (contact details below).
+Written submissions or observations are now invited with respect to the draft Western River Basin Management Plan, associated Environmental Report and Habitats Directive Assessment.
+Written submissions should be forwarded for the attention of Mr. Pat Canney on or before 22nd June 2009 (contact details below).
+Comments can also be sent via the WRBD website at www.wrbd.ie.
 These submissions / observations will be taken into consideration before finalisation of the Plan.
 Early responses would be appreciated to allow more time to clarify and resolve issues that may arise.